sgtPepper109/2023_MIT_PROJECT/README.md

 Download Java from `java.com/download/ie_manual.jsp` and add it to environment variables path \
 Node.js version 18.12.0^ \
 Download Node.js from `nodejs.org/en/download/` and add it to environment variables path \
-MySQL versiion 8.0.31^ \
+MySQL version 8.0.31^ \
 Download MySQL installer from `dev.mysql.com/downloads/` and install the Developer Default packgae from the MySQL installer

 ## Steps for installation

 First, Create a database in MySQL. \
-Open MySQL in command line or workbench from root user or the one which you can remember the password of, and run the query
+Open MySQL in command line or workbench from root user or the user which you can remember the password of, and run the query
 ```
 CREATE DATABASE 2023mitproject
 ```
+\
+Navigate to the `TRAFFIC_PREDICTION_SERVER` directory and open pom.xml file in IntelliJ IDE \
+IntelliJ will automatically download all the required software \
 Then,
-open the `application.properties` file in  the `TRAFFIC_PREDICTION_SERVER` folder and change the username and password to your MySQL username and password
+open the `application.properties` file in  the `TRAFFIC_PREDICTION_SERVER` folder and change the username and password to your chosen MySQL username and password \

-Navigate into the 'GUI' folder and run
+Open command prompt and navigate into the `TRAFFIC_PREDICTION_CLI` folder and run
 ```
 npm install
 ```